 The Management Board, supervised and advised by the Supervisory Board, manages ASMI’s strategic, commercial, financial and organizational matters, and appoints senior managers.
-The Supervisory Board supervises and advises the Board of Management in the execution of its tasks and responsibilities and establishes their individual remuneration within the boundaries of the remuneration policies approved by the General Meeting of Shareholders and the recommendations by the Nomination, Selection and Remuneration Committee.
+The Supervisory Board appoints and discharges members of the Board of Management and establishes their individual remuneration within the boundaries of the remuneration policies approved by the General Meeting of Shareholders and the recommendations by the Nomination, Selection and Remuneration Committee.

 COMPOSITION OF THE MANAGEMENT BOARD